Tom Cruise just hit a major career milestone thanks to 'Top Gun: Maverick'

 It’s a supersonic start for a film that still has the wide-open skies of Memorial Day itself to rake in even more cash.
 According to projections and estimates, by Monday’s close, “Top Gun: Maverick” will likely have over $150 million.

+“These results are ridiculously, over-the-top fantastic,” said Chris Aronson, Paramount’s president of domestic distribution.
+“I’m happy for everyone.
+I’m happy for the company, for Tom, for the filmmakers.”

-Cruise, though undeniably one of the biggest stars in the world — perhaps even “the last movie star,” according to various headlines — is not known for massive blockbuster openings.
+Though undeniably one of the biggest stars in the world — perhaps even “the last movie star,” according to various headlines — Cruise is not known for massive blockbuster openings.

 Before “Maverick,” his biggest domestic debut was in 2005, with Steven Spielberg’s “War of the Worlds,” which opened to $64 million.
 After that it was “Mission: Impossible — Fallout” with $61 million in 2018.
 It's not that his films don't make money in the long run: They just aren't enormously frontloaded.

+“Top Gun: Maverick” had an extremely long journey to get to the theaters.
 The sequel to the late Tony Scott's “Top Gun,” which was released in 1986, was originally slated to open in the summer of 2020.
-The pandemic got in the way of that plan and it was delayed several times.
+Its marketing campaign technically started back in July 2019.
+The pandemic got in the way of those plans, however, and it was delayed several times.
 Directed by Joseph Kosinski, produced by Jerry Bruckheimer and co-produced and co-financed by Skydance, the sequel reportedly cost $152 million to make.

 But even as the months, and years, went by and many other companies chose to compromise on hybrid releases, Cruise and Paramount didn’t waver on their desire to have a major theatrical release.
 A streaming debut was simply not an option.